davidaarmstrong/asmcjr/README.md

 You can install using the `install_github()` function from the `devtools` package.
 The package requires compilation, so Windows users will have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first.

 For Mac users, you need to  make sure you have already installed latest [GNU Fortran(gfortran 8.2)](https://github.com/fxcoudert/gfortran-for-macOS/releases) and [Xcode Developer Tools](https://developer.apple.com/support/xcode/).
 In order to use __rjags__ for the Bayesian framework analysis, you need to install [JAGS](https://sourceforge.net/projects/mcmc-jags/files/JAGS/) in advance.
-Please make sure you have installed [Clang (clang-8.0.0.pkg)](https://cran.r-project.org/bin/macosx/tools/) if you have not updated to your R to 4.0.0 version.
+Please make sure you have installed [Clang (clang-8.0.0.pkg)](https://cran.r-project.org/bin/macosx/tools/) if you have not updated R to 4.0.0 version.

 Therefore to install __asmcjr__, the __devtools__ package must also be installed in R beforehand.